Bruce-Decker/VRTube/README.md

 - Provide a comfortable user experience, in an intuitive and collaborative environment
 - Make it simple for users to create their own VRs and for them to view others’ VRs

+A brief summary of the project architecture, as well as several screenshots of the running application, are provided below.
+Additional details can be found in our [project report](https://github.com/mtkwong/VRTube/blob/master/docs/report.pdf).

 #### Setup &amp; Run